shadowc/jsfusion/docs/03_Component_Props_and_PropTypes.md

 to the main element of a component.

-Props can be passed to Children components props and its values will be synced downwards when any of the Components in the chain changes this value either from JavaScript or from the DOM by changing the value of the attribute.
+Props can be passed to Children components props and its values will be synced through the entire tree when any of the Components in the chain changes this value either from JavaScript or from the DOM by changing the value of the `data-props` attribute in the Component where this prop originates.

 In addition to this, props can bind to different behavior, using the `data-bind` attribute to extend the functionality of your components with